 The park's first management plan was approved in the early 1990s.
 Since that time, management and concept plans have been developed for improving the tracks, infrastructure, environmental restoration and plantings.
 The Battle Hill Farm Forest Park Resource Statement provides further background information about the park's values.

 Text box 1 - Vision

-To enhance quality of life in the Wellington region by developing and managing Battle Hill as an integral part of the Wellington Regional Park Network according to the following objectives.
+To enhance quality of life in the Wellington region by developing and managing Battle Hill as an integral part of the Wellington Regional Park Network.